awsdocs/aws-dms-user-guide/doc_source/CHAP_ReplicationInstance.VPC.md

 The source and target endpoints access the replication instance that is inside the VPC either by connecting to the VPC or by being inside the VPC\.
 The database endpoints must include network access control lists \(ACLs\) and security group rules \(if applicable\) that allow incoming access from the replication instance\.
 How you set this up depends on the network configuration that you use\.
 You can use the replication instance VPC security group, the replication instance's private or public IP address, or the NAT gateway's public IP address\.
 These connections form a network that you use for data migration\.

+**Note**
+Since an IP address can change as a result of changes to underlying infrastructure, we recommend you use a VPC CIDR range, or route your replication instance outbound traffic through a NAT GW associated Elastic IP\.
+For more information about creating a VPC, including a CIDR block, see [Work with VPCs and subnets](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html) in the *Amazon Virtual Private Cloud User Guide*\.
+For more information about Elastic IP addresses, see [Elastic IP addresses](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/elastic-ip-addresses-eip.html) in the *Amazon Elastic Compute Cloud User Guide*\.

 ## Network configurations for database migration<a name="CHAP_ReplicationInstance.VPC.Configurations"></a>

 You can use several different network configurations with AWS Database Migration Service\.
 The following are common configurations for a network used for database migration\.